Trent Walker

 Research on Southeast Asian Buddhist Chant, Literature, and Manuscripts

-My first book, Until Nirvana’s Time: Buddhist Songs from Cambodia, will be released by Shambhala Publications in December 2022.
-I also co-edited Out of the Shadows of Angkor: Cambodian Poetry, Prose, and Performance through the Ages, an anthology of Khmer literature being published by Mānoa/University of Hawai'i Press in September 2022.
-At Stanford, I am working on two other book projects.
-The first, provisionally called Classical Reading, Vernacular Writing: A Bitextual History of Southeast Asian Buddhism, argues that a distinct mode of translation was the core intellectual and literary activity in early modern Theravada Buddhist cultures.
-The second, tentatively titled Buddhist Literature of Cambodia and Thailand: A Transnational History, draws on the metadata for nearly two million pages of manuscripts I am curating for the Buddhist Digital Resource Center.
-Recent articles include pieces on Khmer inscriptions, Thai literary history, and Vietnamese translation.
+I am working on two other book projects.
+The first, provisionally called "Classical Reading, Vernacular Writing: A Bitextual History of Southeast Asian Buddhism," argues that a distinct mode of translation was the core intellectual and literary activity in early modern Theravada Buddhist cultures.
+The second, tentatively titled "Buddhist Literature of Cambodia and Thailand: A Transnational History," draws on the metadata for nearly two million pages of manuscripts I am curating for the Buddhist Digital Resource Center.

 Photo by Lan Le